TableCo/react-native-sdk/README.md

     You'll need to call either `TableSDK.registerUnidentifiedUser()` or `TableSDK.registerWithDetail()` before calling methods that require user information such as `TableSDK.showConversationList()`.

 ## Jitsi

+To use Jitsi video calls you'll need to add the `TableCo/react-native-jitsi-meet` peer dependency with `yarn add TableCo/react-native-jitsi-meet` in your own project.

  ### iOS Config
  1.)
 Edit `Info.plist` and add the following lines